LearnSocial Media / Search

 Hacking Google Images

 Pinterest built one of the greatest SEO engines in history.
-By indexing millions of user-curated boards, Pinterest began dominating Google Image search results.
-For years, almost any image query on Google would surface a Pinterest link, driving a massive, free, and continuous influx of new users.
+By indexing millions of user-curated boards, it came to dominate Google Image results.
+For years, almost any visual query on Google surfaced a Pinterest link, delivering a free and continuous flood of new users.
+That same evergreen quality is now an asset for AI: a pin stays useful for years, unlike a post that dies in an hour.

 Competitors